 In a food processor pulse fresh tomatoes with some fresh ginger, garlic, and jalapeno or green chili.
 Then cook this tomato mixture with onions until well done.
 Now add the coconut milk, garam masala, salt, and some water.
 In this gravy base cook shrimp for a few minutes.
 At the end add fresh chopped cilantro and serve warm.

 You can pair this shrimp curry with plain white (or brown) rice or whole wheat naan bread for a complete healthy meal.

 Easy Shrimp Curry – Helpful Tips!

 - Please take extra steps reading labels while purchasing shrimp if they are sustainably harvested or farmed.
-To minimise damage to the ecosystem and our Ocean floors we should take this extra step.
+To minimize damage to the ecosystem and our Ocean floors we should take this extra step.
 Read more details in this Huffington Post’s article on buying the right shrimp.

 - Do not overcook the shrimp.
 It takes hardly a few minutes to reach the well-done point with a soft texture.
 Overcooking makes the shrimp hard and chewy.
 Again, very unappealing.

-- Buy preservative and chemical free good quality coconut milk.
+- Buy preservative and chemical-free good quality coconut milk.
 I find the cost is pretty much the same and you only need an extra step reading the label.
 I really love the coconut milk from Trader’s Joe.